 Poor Stick Adherence

 To remain firmly on top of the sticks until they are devoured, your cake pops need to be firm, yet creamy in consistency – And just the right size.
 To achieve this ideal consistency, mix the crumbs of one cake with 1/2 can of frosting.
-In addition, make your cake balls up to one inch in diameter and only dip in the coating once using a smooth motion to keep your cake pops intact.
+In addition, make it up to one inch in diameter and only dip in the coating once using a smooth motion to keep your intact.

 Lumpy Center Texture